Kedarnath: Climate

 The Kedarnath Temple is closed during the winter months due to heavy snowfall.
 For six months, from November to April, the palanquin with the Utsava Murti (Idol) of Kedarnath and of the Madhyamaheshwar Temple is brought to the Omkareshwar Temple in Ukhimath, near Guptakashi.
 Priests and other summer-time residents also move to nearby villages to cope with the winter.
 Around 360 families of the Tirtha Purohit of 55 villages and other nearby villages are dependent on the town for livelihood.

 According to the Köppen-Geiger climate classification system, Kedarnath's climate is monsoon-influenced subarctic climate (Dwc), bordering a uniform rainfall subarctic climate (Dfc) with mild, rainy summers and cold, snowy winters.

 2013 flash floods

 On 16 June 2013, at approximately 7:30 P.M., a landslide occurred near the Kedarnath Temple.
-Water from the Chorabari Tal or Gandhi Tal down Mandakini River also washed away everything in its path at about 8:30 p.m.
-On 17 June 2013 at approximately 6:40 a.m., waters rushed down from Chorabari Tal or Gandhi Sarovar, bringing along with its flow, a huge amount of silt, rocks, and boulders.
-A huge boulder got stuck behind the Kedarnath Temple, protecting it from the ravages of the flood.
-The flood-water gushed on both sides of the temple, destroying everything in its path.
-Thus in the middle of the pilgrimage season, torrential rains, cloud bursts, and resulting flash floods nearly destroyed the town of Kedarnath.
-The town was the worst affected area by the floods.
+On 17 June 2013 at approximately 6:40 a.m., water began to rush down from the Chorabari Tal or Gandhi Sarovar, bringing along with its flow, a huge amount of silt, rocks, and boulders.
+A large boulder got stuck behind the Kedarnath Temple, protecting it from the flood.
+The floodwater gushed on both sides of the temple, destroying everything in its path.
+Since it occurred in the middle of the pilgrimage season, the torrential rains, cloud bursts, and resulting flash floods nearly destroyed the town of Kedarnath.
 Thousands of people were killed, and thousands of others (mostly pilgrims) were reported missing or stranded due to landslides around Kedarnath.
 Although the surrounding area and compound of the Kedarnath Temple were destroyed, the temple itself survived.